It’s a phrase I use in many of my talks and seminars. In case you missed it, let me explain what I mean by “Core 16”.

 These links should guide you to anything else you may be searching for:

-You can even follow my College Prep High Schooling Mini-Course (focused lessons on every topic you can imagine) by starting HERE or my Common High School Fears Mini-Course (debunking your fears and myths) by starting HERE.
+You’re also invited to work through my College Prep High Schooling Mini-Course HERE (focused lessons on every topic you can imagine) and my Common High School Fears Mini-Course HERE (addressing fears and debunking myths).